 However, the ABUS images, when played back as a movie indicated unequivocal evidence of a fluid-filled cyst that was judged to be benign by the clinical specialists.
 The image below illustrates how ABUS can be co-registered with FFDM, and the lesion is clearly visible in the three ABUS images but not in the FFDM image.

+In a clinical trial conducted at Groote Schuur Hospital in November and December of 2015, further evidence was provided to show the power of dual-modality imaging in co-registering the FFDM and ABUS images [7, 8].
 There are six major advantages of CapeRay’s dual-modality Aceso system when compared to FFDM-only systems or to separate FFDM and ABUS systems.
 These advantages include: